sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 Otherwise it will probably crash. (the key points are `"$DISPLAY"` and the last `&`).

-That is a way, you'll probably prefer to set it in a mapping, but as the command is in double quotes, imagine trying to call another of your macros, you'll need to write it manually instead of being able to press tab until you reach your preferred.
+That's a way to do it.
+You'll probably prefer to set it in a mapping, but as the command is in double quotes, imagine trying to call another of your macros, you'll need to write it manually instead of being able to press tab until you reach your preferred.